XanderXAJ/docker-teamspeak/README.md

 ## Building docker-teamspeak

-Running this will build you a docker image with the latest version of both docker-teamspeak and TeamSpeak itself.
+Running this will build you the latest docker-teamspeak image:

     git clone https://github.com/overshard/docker-teamspeak
     cd docker-teamspeak